Analyzing Wrap-Up Effects through an Information-Theoretic Lens: Experiments

 \section{Experiments}

 \paragraph{Data.} We use reading time data from 5 corpora over 2 modalities: the Natural Stories \cite{futrell-etal-2018-natural2}, Brown \cite{smith2013-log-reading-time}, and UCL (SP) \cite{Frank2013ReadingTD} Corpora, which contain SPR data, as well as the Provo \cite{provo}, Dundee \cite{dundee} and UCL (ET) \cite{Frank2013ReadingTD} Corpora, which contain eye movements during reading.
 All corpora are in English.
-For eye-tracking data, we take reading time to be the sum over all fixation times on that word.
+For eye-tracking data, we take reading time to be the sum of all fixation times on that word.
 We provide an analysis of regression (a.k.a. go-past) time in \cref{app:results}.
 We provide further details regarding pre-processing in \cref{app:data}.

-\paragraph{Estimating Surprisal.} We obtain surprisal estimates from three language models: GPT-2 \cite{radford2019language}, TransformerXL \cite{dai-etal-2019-transformer} and a 5-gram model, estimated using Modified Kneser--Essen--Ney Smoothing \cite{NEY19941}.\ryan{I LOVE this.
-Surely you know that Essen was an Ute Essen and, as the name suggests, not male.
-It's not surprising it's the female author that got dropped from recognition.} We compute per-word surprisal as the sum of subword surprisals, when applicable.
+\paragraph{Estimating Surprisal.} We obtain surprisal estimates from three language models: GPT-2 \cite{radford2019language}, TransformerXL \cite{dai-etal-2019-transformer} and a 5-gram model, estimated using Modified Kneser--Essen--Ney Smoothing \cite{NEY19941}.
+We compute per-word surprisal as the sum of subword surprisals, when applicable.
 Additionally, punctuation is included in these estimates, although see \cref{app:results} for results omitting punctuation, which are qualitatively the same.
 More details are given in \cref{app:data}.